kubeflow/website/content/docs/aws/deploy/install-kubeflow.md

 weight = 4
 +++

-This guide describes how to use the `kfctl.sh` script to deploy Kubeflow on Amazon Web Services (AWS).
+This guide describes how to use the `kfctl` script to deploy Kubeflow on Amazon Web Services (AWS).

-> Note: Amazon Web Services (AWS) is moving from `kfctl.sh` to a command line interface (CLI) which gives you more control over your configuration and better reliability.

 ## Prerequisites